Omniverse-Web3-Labs/Introduction/docs/Deployment.md

   Choose the environment as `Injected Provider - MetaMask` and choose the contract as `SkywalkerFungible`
   ![environment](./assets/deployment/environment.png)

-  You must input the chain id, which indicates on which chain the contract will be deployed, token name and token symbol.
+  You must input the [omniverse chain id](#omniverse-chain-ids), which indicates on which chain the contract will be omniversely deployed, token name and token symbol.
 Then click the `transact` button, you will be asked to sign two transactions later, the first is for `OmniverseProtocolHelper`, the latter is for `SkywalkerFungible`.
   ![transact](./assets/deployment/transact.png)

 ### Synchronizer
 #### Clone `omniverse-synchronizer`

 ```
 git clone -b web3-grant https://github.com/Omniverse-Web3-Labs/omniverse-synchronizer.git
 ```

 #### Install

 ```
 cd omniverse-synchronizer
 npm install